 Entertaining And Gifts

-Unlike some other countries, gift giving among business partners is not commonplace in Germany.
+Unlike other countries, gift giving among business partners is not commonplace in Germany.
 Generally, German firms tend to put more emphasis on the business at hand than formalities or symbolic gestures.
-However, outside the office or meeting, a German business contact invites you on a social outing it may be appropriate to get a gift.
+However, outside the office or meeting, if a German business contact invites you on a social outing it may be appropriate to get a gift.

 If you are going to get a gift for your business associate, choose something small.
 Wine, flowers, chocolate or a small gift from your region of the world are all appropriate when visiting a German business partner's home.
 Avoid red roses because, as is the case in most of the Western world, they communicate romantic interest.

 TieMart is an online retailer of men’s neckties, bow ties and other accessories.
 A wide selection of pattern ties are available at TieMart, including popular paisley ties for weddings, traditional plaid ties for the office and collegiate two-color striped ties for graduation or school uniforms.
 We have something to suit all your business travel attire needs.
 And, yes, if you really want to put your face on a tie, it’s possible with a custom photo tie.
 TieMart ties are affordable and ship quickly from their Midwest location.